vitelabs/go-vite/docs/api/rpc/subscribe_v2.md

 ```
 :::

-## subscribe_createAccountBlockFilterByAddress
+## subscribe_newAccountBlockByAddressFilter
-Create a filter for polling for new transactions on specified account by passing into `subscribe_getChangesByFilterId` as parameter
+Create a filter for new transactions (account blocks) for a specified account.

 - **Parameters**:
   * `string address`: Address of account